Tilly Devine: Early life

+Matilda Twiss was born to a bricklayer Edward Twiss and his wife Alice Twiss (née Tubb) at 57 Hollington Street, Camberwell, London in the United Kingdom.
 Her career in prostitution began when she was a teenager and continued after she was married.
-She and many English women were usually found soliciting on the wide footpaths on The Strand, at night.
-From 1915 onwards to 1919, she spent time at Bow Street Court and Lock Up for prostitution, theft and assault.
+Tilly and many English women were usually found soliciting at night on the wide footpaths on The Strand.
+Between 1915 and 1919, Tilly spent time at Bow Street Court and Lock Up for prostitution, theft and assault.